ziptalk/Invincible_Node_Contracts/README.md

 ## Introduction

 <a id="introduction"></a>
-Our Goal is to absorb the EVM compatible multi-chain affiliated assets into Matic Network via Invincible node in order to contribute to becoming a sustaining-scalable chain
+Our Goal is to absorb the EVM compatible multi-chain affiliated assets via Invincible node in order to contribute to becoming sustainable, interoperable and scalable chain.

 # URL